 This small museum offers peace and quiet, a tonic for the frenzy outside.

 Although my recommendations come from a mix of trips, this last journey to Athens came about as a project created by Toposophy and The City of Athens CVB.
 I flew from London Heathrow to Athens with Aegean Airlines and the on demand taxi app Taxibeat and the Athens Urban Transport system helped me to get around.
-The vintage suitcase photo comes from Shutterstock, all other images are my own.
 On this last, but not the previous trips, accommodation was provided by Hilton Athens.

-With all that said, this would be my own pick of the best things to do with three days in Athens.
+With all that said, this would be my own pick of the best and most unusual things to do in Athens.